vsoch/askci/paper/paper.md

 <span id="question-where-does-the-term-originate"></span> The term originates from...
 ```

-Clicking on a question from an article's page or otherwise navigating to the span highlights
-the location for the user.
 An example would appear before a code block.
-Both of these structures are tested automatically, discussed next.
+Clicking on a question or example from an article's page or otherwise navigating to the span highlights the location for the user.
+Both of these structures can be inserted easily in the markdown editor on an article's page, and content is tested automatically.
+This automation is discussed next.

 ### Automation